matteOs-89/transfer_learning/README.md

 <img width="662" alt="Screenshot 2023-01-21 at 23 57 23" src="https://user-images.githubusercontent.com/111536571/213894890-1da2359f-c2fa-444d-8a76-2be7cebfd9f7.png">

-Training was stopped after 10 epochs, the graph shows that the model had not reached its global minimum, and will more training or fine tuning able accurracy score could be achieved.
+Training was stopped after 10 epochs, the graph shows that the model had not reached its global minimum, and with more training or fine tuning a better inference score could be achieved.